hanzoai/ROCm/docs/compatibility/pytorch-compatiblity.rst

 --------------------------------------------------------------------------------

-The `torchtune <https://pytorch.org/torchtune/stable/index.html>`_ library for authoring, finetuning and experimenting with LLMs.
+The `torchtune <https://pytorch.org/torchtune/stable/index.html>`_ library for authoring, fine-tuning and experimenting with LLMs.

 * Usage: It works out-of-the-box, enabling developers to fine-tune ROCm PyTorch solutions.